luxuriantlantern/toy_renderer_update/README.md

 An updated version of the previous [toy_render](https://github.com/luxuriantlantern/toy_renderer/), which has many bugs and cannot run directly.

+And this version references some code in [toy-render](https://github.com/UNIkeEN/toy-renderer)

 For this version, I still have many bugs to fix right now(25.5.17).
 And I add many absolute filepaths in the project, so you may need to open it with an IDE like CLion or Visual Studio Code to run it(At toy_renderer_update, the project's root).
 I will fix this in the future.

 ### Some functions I have finished: